Group1-SDC/gallery-service/README.md

-# footwork back-end optimization
+# footwork gallery service
+This repo contains the product gallery microservice for footwork. *Note*: The front-end code here is not mine.

+## 🧩 objective
-This repo contains the gallery microservice for footwork.
-This legacy code base had its' backend removed and replaced with a service oriented architecture that could handle high levels of user traffic.
-Note: The front-end code here is not mine.
+I removed this legacy code bases' back-end infrastructure and replaced it with a service oriented architecture that could handle high levels of user traffic.

 ## 🛠 back-end stack
 Node.js, Express.js, PostgreSQL, Docker, NGINX, AWS (S3, EC2), K6, loader.io, New Relic